Gym mirrors aren't for the vain. Instead, mirrors play a pivotal role in the gym, including home gyms to help keep you safe, on track, and in shape.

 Can you install a home gym mirror by yourself?

 Depending on the size and weight of the mirror, you can usually install a gym mirror yourself.
-However, proper positioning and the weight of the mirror may require two people.
+However, proper positioning and the weight of a thicker mirror may require two people.
 You should use a second person to help hold the mirror in place when mounting to ensure it is hung or placed properly.

 How much do home gym mirrors cost?